 Diabetes Canada Professionals Conference Halifax 2018 – Scientific Ambassadors Final Report Now Available

 In October 2018, Diabetes Canada held its annual professional conference in Halifax, NS.
 Diabetes Action Canada supported two Patient Partners, Doug Mumford and Robert Fenton, as Scientific Ambassadors, to attend the Diabetes Canada Conference and participate in sessions of interest.
 We are pleased to now have a full report on their experiences at the conference.
-Please see below for both an English and French version of this report.
+Please see below for full report.

 In summary the Scientific Ambassadors took away from the conference: